Penland School of Craft: History

 Rustic Revival style log buildings.
-Notable buildings include the Colonial Revival-style Lily Loom House and Pines, the Craft Cabin, Homer Hall, Ridgeway, and Beacon Church.
+Notable buildings include the Colonial Revival-style Lily Loom House and Pines, the Craft Cabin, Honer Hall, Ridgeway, and Beacon Church.

 Overview

 As of 2005, Penland offered Spring, Summer, and Fall workshops in craft disciplines, including weaving and dyeing, bead work, glassblowing, pottery, paper making, metalworking, and woodworking.
 It also offers fine arts subjects, such as printmaking, painting, and photography.
 Workshops are taught by visiting American and international artists and professors, a tradition that started with Worst and until he died in 1949.
 Academic degrees are not awarded by Penland, but students can receive college credit through Western Carolina University (WCU).
 There are about 1200 people who study at Penland each year.

 Penland holds an annual Community Day in early March, when the school's studios are open and visitors can work on a small project with the help of the artists.

 An exhibition of works created at Penland was held at the Mint Museum.